joshuayanggithub/CopyDiscordStatusOfUser-SelfBot/README.md

 # CopyDiscordStatusOfUser-SelfBot

 # Basic Function
-Automatically copy the Discord Status of a Friend User whom you share a server with (These conditions have to be satisfied to work!)
+Automatically copy the Discord Status of a friend User whom you share a server with (These conditions have to be satisfied to work!)

 # Installation
 You must haved installed python 3 (with default standard libraries) as well as the discord.py python library by typing in terminal the following: